Showcase Project Information

 5 | Project provides a powerful, innovative solution to a real-world problem that could have a wide impact on many people if implemented widely. | Outstanding.
 Surprisingly innovative.
 Clearly not a copy of anything that already exists. | Project involves very complex subject matter, a complex challenge, or a simple subject matter with a complex twist, and uses technology creatively to address the problems. | Very professional.
 Presentation effectively communicated their project.
 Students showed terrific and professional stage presence and presented very well. |

-2024 Showcase Winners
+2025 Showcase Winners

-St. Henry District High School
+Seven Hills District High School

-Project Name: SAVIOR
+Project Name: SeismoWave

-Project Category: Event Theme: Empower
+Project Category: Event Theme: Inspire

-Project Name: IRIS
+Project Name: Plant Pal